-Arrive at the Cathedral of St. Peter and Paul (Katedrala svateho Petra a Pavla) dominating the Brno skyline, which is located on the Petrov hill.
+Arrive at the Cathedral of St. Peter and Paul (Katedrala svateho Petra a Pavla), dominating the Brno skyline, which is located on Petrov hill.

-This originally Romanesque chapel built in the 11th century was enlarged to a Romanesque basilica in the 13th century and then re-built in the Gothic style later on.
+This originally Romanesque chapel built in the 11th century was enlarged to a Romanesque basilica in the 13th century and later rebuilt in the Gothic style.

 You can access the cathedral’s interior for free, but you have to pay a small fee to get to the towers.